elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 ### Not widely used in the `erts` and `OTP`

 First objection related to that behavior is that it is not widely used in the Erlang core libraries and platform itself.
 And that's partially true - as a behavior it is used for `error_logger`, `alarm_handler` and `error_handler` facilities.
 Is that a major reason to drop the behavior completely?
-No, but I think that it is a guide that responsibilities and use cases of that behavior are kind of limited, and narrower than we might think.
+No, but I think that it is a guide that responsibilities and use cases of that behavior are kind of limited, and narrower than those we assigned to it.

-### It is the same process for the all handlers
+### It is the same process for all handlers

 This one was not explicitly stated on the list but it manifests it itself when it comes to failure handling and supervision.
-But also it has one more really significant drawback - which is obvious when you will think about it - all handlers are processed synchronously and sequentially in one process.
+And also it has another, really significant drawback - which is obvious when you will think about it - all handlers are invoked synchronously and sequentially in one process.

 In order to dispatch an event to manager you can use one of two `gen_event` functions - `notify` and `sync_notify`.
-With first you can dispatch all events as quickly as possible, but you have no backpressure applied, and you can end up in the situation when events are incoming really fast, but processing is slower.
-That will cause process queue to grow and eventually it can cause a crash.
+With first you can dispatch event as quickly as possible, but you have no backpressure applied, and you can end up in the situation when events are incoming really fast, but processing is slower.
+That will cause process queue to grow and eventually it can cause even a crash.
 It does not check also the manager presence, so you can easily throw messages to the void.
-From the other hand - synchronous dispatch waits until event will be processed by all handlers, which in will be slow and eventually will be a system bottleneck.
+From the other hand - synchronous dispatch waits until event will be processed by all handlers, which can be slow and eventually will become a system bottleneck.

-This problem is also very nicely described in the [Nick DeMonner talk](https://www.youtube.com/watch?v=yBReonQlfL4) from this year ElixirConf US.
-Check this out if you are interested.
-Elixir `GenEvent` implementation has also third function - `ack_notify` which acknowledges the incoming messages, which something softer than `sync_notify`, but still asynchronous when it comes to processing.
+This problem is also very nicely described in the [Nick DeMonner talk](https://www.youtube.com/watch?v=yBReonQlfL4) from this year's *ElixirConf US* conference - check this out if you are interested.
+Elixir `GenEvent` implementation has also third function - `ack_notify` which acknowledges the incoming messages, and it is something softer than `sync_notify`, but still asynchronous when it comes to processing.

 ### It is hard to supervise

-When you are approaching Erlang as a newcomer and you are really fascinated the mantra *everything should be a process*, the worst possible thing that can happen is to have some thoughts about event handling from other platforms or languages.
+When you are approaching Erlang as a newcomer and you are really fascinated by the mantra *everything should be a process*, the worst possible thing that can happen is to have some thoughts about event handling from other platforms or languages.
 Why?
-Well my *"oh crap" moment about how things really work come when I started an `observer`, and looked for the handler processes.
-And then I realized, <em>oh crap, they are processes</em>.
+Well my *"oh crap"* moment about how things really work, came when I started an `observer`, and looked for the handler processes.
+And then I realized, <em>oh crap, they are not processes at all</em>.

 This behavior hides the complexity underneath, and it has really good assumptions regarding that model of dispatching (if we separate handlers from manager, reliable dispatch is much harder to achieve e.g. when it comes to fault tolerance), but it is simply counterintuitive when it comes to the *Erlang* philosophy, especially for the newcomers.